photo of 12 people outside in a garden

 When and where can my team sign up for projects?

-Project selection is open to Day of Caring sponsors from Monday, September 8 to Friday, September 12.
-Project selection is open to all volunteers starting Monday, September 15, to Monday, October 13.
+Project selection is open to all volunteers starting Tuesday, September 22.
 Projects will be posted on UWWF’s volunteer platform, Get Connected.

 What do I do if I cannot get hold of my project coordinator?